 ENA and AEMO launched the Open Energy Networks program investigating the most optimal pathways in DER integration into the grid.
-Their 2019 report81 outlines the key DNSP capabilities required to support DER integration with minimal impact to customers and the grid, as shown below.
+Their 2019 report outlines the key DNSP capabilities required to support DER integration with minimal impact to customers and the grid, as shown in Table 25 below.